 Attach a data disk to a Windows virtual machine created with the classic deployment model

 Azure has two different deployment models for creating and working with resources: Resource Manager and classic.
 This article covers using the classic deployment model.
 Microsoft recommends that most new deployments use the Resource Manager model.
-Learn how to perform these steps using the Resource Manager model.
+If you want to use the new portal, see How to attach a data disk to a Windows VM in the Azure portal.

 If you need an additional data disk, you can attach an empty disk or an existing disk with data to a VM.
 In both cases, the disks are .vhd files that reside in an Azure storage account.
 In the case of a new disk, after you attach the disk, you'll also need to initialize it so it's ready for use by a Windows VM.